-Carey A. Smith was appointed Chairwoman of the Board of Directors on January 18, 2022, effective April 14, 2022.
+Carey A. Smith, age 60, was appointed Chair of the Board of Directors on January 18, 2022, effective April 14, 2022.
 She became the President and Chief Executive Officer on July 1, 2021 and was appointed to the board of directors in December 2020.
 She was initially appointed as President and Chief Operating Officer in November 2019, Chief Operating Officer in November 2018 and led Parsons' Federal Solutions business from November 2016.
 Before joining Parsons, Ms. Smith served in progressive leadership roles at Honeywell International Inc. ("Honeywell") from 2011 to 2016, including President of the Defense and Space business unit.
-In total, Ms. Smith has 36 years of industry experience spanning the defense, intelligence and infrastructure markets.
-Ms. Smith serves on the Edison International board of directors, including on the Nominating and

-Governance and Safety and Operations Committees.
-She serves on two non-profit company boards, as the Chairwoman of the Professional Services Council and INSA (Intelligence and National Security Alliance) working with government, industry and academia to promote national security, and she is a National Association of Corporate Directors (NACD) Directorship (NCADD.DC) and Cyber Certified.
+In total, Ms. Smith has 38 years of industry experience spanning the defense, intelligence and infrastructure markets.
+Ms. Smith serves on the Edison International board of directors, including on the Compensation and Executive Personnel and Safety and Operations Committees.
+She serves on one non-profit company board, the Professional Services Council, and she is a National Association of Corporate Directors (NACD) Directorship (NCADD.DC) and Cyber Certified.
 Ms. Smith received an honorary doctorate degree from Ohio Northern University, a Master of Science degree in electrical engineering from Syracuse University and a bachelor-of-science in electrical engineering from Ohio Northern University.
+She received the GovCon Executive of the Year award in 2023.
 Ms. Smith was selected to serve on our board of directors because of the perspective and experience that she brings as our CEO and due to her significant industry and operations experience.

-Matthew Ofilos was appointed Chief Financial Officer of Parsons Corporation effective July 25, 2022.
+Matthew Ofilos, age 44, was appointed Chief Financial Officer of Parsons Corporation effective July 25, 2022.
 Mr. Ofilos previously served as the Parsons' executive vice president of finance and brings more than twenty years of finance experience and a proven track record of delivering profitable growth and building high-performance finance teams to the role.
 As executive vice-president, Mr. Ofilos led the company's financial operations, including project controls, financial planning, accounting, treasury, and financial systems.
 Prior to joining Parsons in 2021, he led multi-billion-dollar finance organizations, including those for Amazon Web Services (AWS) Worldwide Public Sector and Strategic Industry businesses.
 Prior to AWS, he held roles of increasing responsibility at Raytheon, concluding his tenure as CFO for the Space and Command & Control businesses for the Intelligence, Information and Services segment.
 Mr. Ofilos holds a Master of Business Administration from Boston University and a Bachelor of Science from Babson College.

-Michael R. Kolloway was appointed General Counsel and Corporate Secretary of Parsons Corporation in October 2017 and later became our Chief Legal Officer in January 2019.
+Michael R. Kolloway, age 63, was appointed General Counsel and Corporate Secretary of Parsons Corporation in October 2017 and later became our Chief Legal Officer in January 2019.
 Before assuming the role of General Counsel and Corporate Secretary, Mr. Kolloway served as Deputy General Counsel - Americas from March 2016 through October 2017.
-Before joining Parsons, Mr. Kolloway served as Senior Vice President and Assistant General Counsel for Operations and Risk Management at AECOM Technology Corporation, a publicly traded company.
+Before joining Parsons, Mr. Kolloway served as Senior Vice President and Assistant General Counsel for Operations and Risk Management at AECOM

+Technology Corporation, a publicly traded company.
 Prior to his tenure at AECOM, Mr. Kolloway was a partner in the Chicago law firm of Rock, Fusco & Garvey, Ltd and a member of the Federal Trial Bar for the Northern District of Illinois.
 Mr. Kolloway received his Bachelor of Arts degree from St. Norbert College, his Juris Doctor from the University of Illinois College of Law and completed the General Counsel Program at the Harvard University School of Law.
 Mr. Kolloway served on the Board of Directors for MUSE/IQUE based in Pasadena, California.
 He is a member of the Association of Corporate Counsel and the In-House Mentorship Committee for the Charlotte Chapter.